 As a result of this, some dealers are very nervous about taking on the paperwork and responsibility and tend to either refuse to take a battery lease car or will value it much lower.
 Specialists and the official dealers should know the score, but the lack of general understanding keeps prices lower.

 There is good news if you find yourself with a lease you don’t want.
 Both Renault and Nissan will allow you to ‘buy out’ the finance on the Leaf and Zoe, and most are now ‘converted’ to ‘battery owned’ status when they change owners to help simplify the used market.
-There’s no option for Twizy owners though, and they’re still stuck with the current scheme.
+There’s now an option for Twizy owners too.

 When looking for a used Zoe or Leaf, check if it is a ‘battery owned’ model, as not every dealer will mention it in the advert, hoping that buyers will be attracted by the low purchase price.
 If you are prepared to take on the lease, make sure you are confident around the costs involved, have a good idea of how many miles you’ll be doing and the length of time you’ll be keeping the car.
 Also bear in mind that you’ll be subjected to a credit check.
 If you’re buying a Twizy you’ll have to agree to take over the lease, so make sure you are only paying from the time when you actually own the car.